The Nitty Gritty

 Team Relay Information

-The first runner will start at 7:00am with the half marathon field.
+The first runner will start at 7am with the half marathon field.
 There is not a separate start for the Relay Teams.
 The second team member will need to be at the exchange zone well before the fastest runners pass by, as area roads will close.
 Transportation from the Frederick Fairgrounds to the exchange point will be provided for the second runners.
-Transportation from the exchange point back to The Fairgrounds will be also provided for the first runners.
+Transportation from the exchange point back to the fairgrounds will be also provided for the first runners.